linode/docs/docs/applications/project-management/setting-up-taskwarrior-on-ubuntu-16-10.md

 ### Complete a Task

-After you complete a task, you can mark it done using the [done](https://taskwarrior.org/docs/commands/done.html) command.
+After you complete a task, you can mark it "done" using the [done] command (https://taskwarrior.org/docs/commands/done.html).
 The syntax is `task <task_number> done`.

 	taskwarrior@localhost:~$ task 1 done
     Completed task 1 'Add block storage volume to my Linode'.